mphaxise/drive_file_viewer/README.md

 5. Browse your files and folders

+6. Export files to CSV with optional summaries and notes:
+   - Click the "Export to CSV" button
+   - Check the "Include summaries" option if desired
+   - Click "Download" to get the CSV file
+   - Summaries are cached for performance - no need to regenerate them

 ## File Summary Feature

 The application includes an AI-powered file summary feature that generates concise summaries for all file types in your Google Drive.
+These summaries are cached for performance and can be included in CSV exports.

 ### How It Works